 Make sure that the money you bring to the Maldives are crisp and clean since the banks there are very particular about their condition and thus, damaged, badly creased, worn out, or defaced notes will be refused.

 You're very likely to pay for most of the things using your credit card.
-Remember that Maldives is not a very budget-friendly destination, so ensure beforehand that your credit card can stand the amount you're going to spend.
+Remember that the Maldives is not a very budget-friendly destination, so ensure beforehand that your credit card can stand the amount you're going to spend.
 Don't rely on debit cards.

-DO NOT lose the exchange receipt to be allowed to change the remaining currency back at the airport before leaving Maldives.
+DO NOT lose the exchange receipt to be allowed to change the remaining currency back at the airport before leaving the Maldives.

-Although you are free to enter or leave Maldives with cash amounting less than USD 30,000, it is better to carry as little as possible, and use cards wherever possible.
+Although you are free to enter or leave Maldives with cash amounting less than USD 30,000, it is better to carry as little as possible and use cards wherever possible.
 You might get robbed or pick-pocketed, so take precautions.